 - Preheat oven to 350 degrees Fahrenheit (177° Celsius, Gas mark 4).
 Place rack in center of oven.
 Line a baking sheet with parchment paper.

 - In a large bowl, combine all ingredients.
-Stir together until fully incorporated.300 grams (3⅓ cups) unsweetened shredded coconut, 396 grams (14 ounces) sweetened condensed milk, 2 large egg whites, 1 teaspoon vanilla extract, 2 grams (½ teaspoon) Kosher salt (I use Diamond Crystal)
+Stir together until fully incorporated.300 grams coconut, 396 grams sweetened condensed milk, 2 large egg whites, 5 mL vanilla extract, ½ teaspoon Kosher salt

 - Using a cookie scoop (or two spoons), form dough into 1½ Tablespoon mounds (approximately 28 grams each).
 Place 1 inch (2.5 centimeters) apart on prepared baking sheet.